Daniel Boone: Into Kentucky

-Years before entering Kentucky, Boone had heard about the region’s fertile land and abundant game.
-In 1767, Boone and his brother Squire first crossed into what would become the state of Kentucky, but they failed to reach the rich hunting grounds.
+Years before entering Kentucky, Boone had heard about the region's fertile land and abundant game.
+In 1767, Boone and his brother Squire first crossed into what became the state of Kentucky, but they failed to reach the rich hunting grounds.
 In May 1769, Boone set out again with a party of five others—including John Findley, who first told Boone of the Cumberland Gap—on a two-year hunting and trapping expedition.
-His first sighting of the Bluegrass region from atop Pilot Knob became "an icon of American history," and was the frequent subject of paintings.
+His first sighting of the Bluegrass region from atop Pilot Knob became "an icon of American history", and was the frequent subject of paintings.

-On December 22, 1769, Boone and a fellow hunter John Stuart were captured by a party of Shawnees, who confiscated all of their skins and told them to leave and never return.
+On December 22, 1769, Boone and his brother-in-law and fellow longhunter John Stewart were captured by a party of Shawnee, who confiscated all of their skins and told them to leave and never return.
 The Shawnee had not signed the 1768 Treaty of Fort Stanwix, in which the Iroquois had ceded their claim to Kentucky to the British.
 The Shawnee regarded Kentucky as their hunting ground; they considered American hunters there to be poachers.
 Boone, undeterred, continued hunting and exploring in Kentucky.
 On one occasion, he shot a man to avoid capture, which historian John Mack Faragher says "was one of the few Indians that Boone acknowledged killing."
-Boone returned to North Carolina in 1771, but came back to hunt in Kentucky in the autumn of 1772.
+Boone returned to North Carolina in 1771, but came back to hunt in Kentucky in the autumn 1772.

-In 1773, Boone packed up his family and, with his brother, Squire, and a group of about 50 others, began the first attempt by British colonists to establish a settlement.
+In 1773, Boone packed up his family and, with his brother Squire and a group of about 50 others, began the first attempt by British colonists to establish a settlement.
 Boone was still an obscure figure at the time; the most prominent member of the expedition was William Russell, a well-known Virginian and future brother-in-law of Patrick Henry.
 Another member of this expedition was Boone's friend and fellow long-hunter, Michael Stoner.